 The primary responsibility for the development and implementation of controls to address operational risk is assigned to senior management within each business unit.
-This responsibility is supported by a program of periodic reviews undertaken by the Brotherhood's internal auditor.
-The results of internal audit reviews are discussed with the management of the business unit to which they relate, with summaries submitted to the Audit and Risk Management Committee and senior management of the Brotherhood.
+This responsibility is supported internally by separate Risk and Quality departments.
+It is supported externally by a program of periodic reviews undertaken by the Brotherhood's internal auditor.
+The results of the reviews completed by the Risk department, Quality department and internal auditors are discussed with the management of the business unit to which they relate, with summaries submitted to the Audit and Risk Management Committee and senior management of the Brotherhood for review.